Grilled strawberries. Really.

 Like strawberries and cream?
 Then you’ll think this Grilled Strawberry Semifreddo is a gift straight from heaven.

-Necessity has always been the mother of invention.
-A few weeks ago, I was in need of a WOW dessert for my grilling class and was leaning hard toward something cold.
-After all, it would be outside, midday, by a hot grill, with temps close to breaking records.
+A few weeks ago, I needed a WOW dessert for my grilling class and was leaning hard toward something cold.
+After all, it would be outside, midday, by a hot grill with temps close to breaking records.

 Ice cream?
 Hmm.
 Cold.
 Grill-able.
 Wow-able.
-At least that’s where I started and it was amazingly good with grilled strawberries, but not ideal for recreating the recipes at home if they had no ice cream maker.
+At least that’s where I started and it was amazingly good with grilled strawberries, but not ideal for recreating the recipes at home without an ice cream maker.

-Natural Aged Strawberry Balsamic Condimento from Venice Olive Oil Company.
+Natural Aged Strawberry Balsamic Condimento from Venice Olive Oil Company make this semifreddo really special.
 However, if you cannot find Strawberry Balsamic, not to worry, you can use traditional 18 year aged balsamic instead.
-Either balsamic will intensify the strawberry flavor and elevate your Grilled Strawberry Semifreddo to a WOW dessert, though I do think the strawberry makes it extra special.
-(There was no offer of free products or other compensation to mention this brand, I simply love their product and use it.)
+Either balsamic will intensify the strawberry flavor and elevate your Grilled Strawberry Semifreddo to a truly memorable dessert.

 - pinch sea salt